 Although there is no pain during the root canal procedure, you will have pain and discomfort after.
 The sensitivity can be managed with pain relievers.
 It is important to maintain a soft diet to avoid bruising the gums.

 There will also be slight discoloration because of internal bleeding.
-But, with teeth whitening procedure, you can remove the stains.
+But, with a teeth whitening procedure, you can remove the stains.

 A root canal treatment is effective in preventing the spread of infection and eliminating pain.
 Visit, The Art of Dentistry for your endodontic treatment and other dental services that we offer.